roots/bedrock/README.md

 ### Gulp

-In your theme folder, run `gulp build` one time.
-Thereafter, when you are actively working on the theme, run `gulp watch` which will watch for file changes and recompile assets into the `dist` folder.
+In your theme folder, run `gulp build` (locally) the first time you set this up.
+Thereafter, when you are actively working on the theme, run `gulp watch` (locally) which will watch for file changes and recompile assets into the `dist` folder.
 It also spins up the site at localhost:3000 and updates CSS there automatically.
 To stop gulp from watching, hit `Ctrl+C`.

 ### PHPMyAdmin